- What Causes the “This PC Can’t Run Windows 11?” Issue?

 - Now, expand the Status section to check whether TPM is ready for use.

-- After the Run dialog window appears, go to the text field, type “msinfo32,” and hit the Enter keyboard button.
+- Open Run, type “msinfo32,” and hit the Enter keyboard button.

 - Once you see the System Information window, look for the Secure Boot State entry.
 You’ll find out if it’s On or Off.

 How to Fix the “This PC Doesn’t Meet the Minimum Requirements for Windows 11” Issue

 You have to turn on the features that the PC Health Check app is reporting to be turned off.
 We’ll show you how to turn on TPM and Secure Boot if your computer supports the security features.
 We’ll also show you how to bypass the requirement if your PC lacks the hardware.